sdr-enthusiasts/docker-planefence/README-nginx-rev-proxy.md

 - Your SSL certificate is only valid for 90 days and needs renewing thereafter.
-Renewal is quick and easy -- `/usr/bin/certbot renew` You can also set up easy automatic renewal by adding a crontab to take care of this:
+Renewal is quick and easy -- `/usr/bin/certbot renew` You can also set up easy automatic renewal by adding a crontab entry to take care of this:
 ```
 $ crontab -e
 0 12 * * * /usr/bin/certbot renew --quiet
 ```
 This will check daily (at noon) if your certificate needs renewing, and once there's less than 1 month left, it will auto-renew it.
-More information about using Let's Encrypt SSL certificates can be found [here](https://www.nginx.com/blog/using-free-ssltls-certificates-from-lets-encrypt-with-nginx).
+More information about using Let's Encrypt SSL certificates with nginx can be found [here](https://www.nginx.com/blog/using-free-ssltls-certificates-from-lets-encrypt-with-nginx).

 ## Example `/etc/nginx/sites-enabled/default` file
 Note - this is the file from my own setup.
-I have a bunch of service spread around machines and ports, and each `location` entry redirects a request from http://mysite/xxxx to wherever the webserver for xxxx is located on my subnet.
+I have a bunch of services spread around machines and ports, and each `location` entry redirects a request from http://mysite.com/xxxx to wherever the webserver for xxxx is located on my subnet.
 It won't work directly for anyone else, but feel free to use it as an example.
 ```
 ##
 # You should look at the following URL's in order to grasp a solid understanding